 After Vicksburg, Grant was present more or less as an observer at the battle of Chattanooga (23-25 Nov.
 1863) where he unsuccessfully tried to hand the victory to Sherman who failed utterly in the task assigned to him.
 Fortunately for the Union, George H. Thomas was there to keep things on an even keel while making astute use of Hooker.
 Afterward, Grant, Sherman, Halleck, and Dana rewrote the history of the battle so that it conformed to Grant's plan, and Grant was promoted in March 1864 to the newly reinstated rank of Lieutenant General and brought east in order to command the Army of the Potomac and direct the operations of all of the Union forces.

 Before Lincoln allowed this to happen, he first inquired about any political ambitions Grant may have been harboring, because opposition to Lincoln's renomination was rising, and Grant was being touted as the next president in major newspapers.
-Lincoln consulted Elihu Washburne, the Illinois congressman who had been one of Grant's earliest promoters, and a J. Russell Jones, at the time Grant's "investment advisor".1 Grant had apparently come into some money since the beginning of the war when he was bankrupt, but it is not clear how.
+Lincoln consulted Elihu Washburne, the Illinois congressman who had been one of Grant's earliest promoters, and a J. Russell Jones, at the time Grant's "investment advisor".1 So, Grant needed help in investing his money.
+He had apparently come into some money since the beginning of the war when he was bankrupt, but it is not clear how he did so only on his army salary.
 Jones produced an artfully crafted letter from Grant2 , categorically stating he had no intention of running for president.
 However, after Lincoln was renominated, there was an attempt by some Republicans to organize a second nominating convention.
 When the rumors reached Lincoln that the conspirators were still considering Grant, Lincoln put the question to the above mentioned Col. John Eaton of the freedmen labor camps.
 Eaton visited Grant and then reported to Lincoln who, reassured, exclaimed: "I told you, they could not get him to run until he had closed out the rebellion."3

 As commander of the Army of the Potomac, Grant pursued a policy of constant attacks against Lee and the Army of Northern Virginia, but not without costs.
 Due to poor planning and occasionally indecisive management, he suffered severe casualties at the Wilderness, Spotsylvania, and espcecially Cold Harbor (3 June 1864) where he launched an attack against state-of-the art fortifications without having conducted any reconnaissance.
 The result of this were 7000 Union casualties in less than a half hour, as opposed to 1,500 Confederate casualties.
 Grant then waited 4 whole days before requesting a truce in order to bury the dead and pick up any wounded who happened to survive that long after the battle.
 In his Memoirs Grant wrote: "I have always regretted that the last assault at Cold Harbor was ever made."
 Surely the families of the killed and maimed soldiers were greatly comforted by this admission, partial as it was.
 You see, Grant did not mention in this context that he had been egregiously negligent (again), which somewhat reduces the effect of the admission.